AbrilDm14/Egg_Catcher_Game/README.md

 ### Objective:

-Catch as many eggs as you can to get a high score.
+Catch as many eggs as you can to get a high score 🥚

 ### How does it work?